What Muse Hub is in MuseScore and what it’s for

 • Sound effects and more…

-If you want a more realistic sound when playing your scores, Muse Sounds is an excellent option.
+If you’re looking for a more realistic sound when playing back your scores, Muse Sounds is an excellent option.
 However, it can only be installed through Muse Hub.

-The big question: Is it worth installing Muse Hub?
-That depends on your needs.
+It will depend on your use and needs.
 Here’s a summary of the pros and cons:

 ❌ Disadvantages of Muse Hub

-• ❌ Required for Muse Sounds (cannot be obtained otherwise).
+❌ Required installation for Muse Sounds (it can’t be obtained any other way).

-• ❌ May consume unnecessary resources if you only need MuseScore.
+❌ It may consume unnecessary resources if you only want MuseScore.

-Personally, I don’t use it to install MuseScore, but I have found it useful for downloading Muse Sounds and other add-ons.
+Personally, I don’t use it to install MuseScore, but it has been useful to me for downloading Muse Sounds and other add-ons.
 The decision is up to each user.

-• From Muse Hub, select MuseScore and click install.
+3. In Muse Hub, select MuseScore and click Install.

-Once completed, MuseScore will open automatically and be ready to use.
+Once finished, MuseScore will open automatically and will be ready to use.

-Besides Muse Sounds, Muse Hub includes Muse FX, a collection of audio effects such as:
+In addition to Muse Sounds, in Muse Hub we find Muse FX, a collection of audio effects such as:

 • Reverb